- classes currently being taught at the Center for European Integration

 Graduate classes give students the possibility of concentration and specialization in various fields and questions of Integration Studies.
 This can be either the analysis of individual policy fields (e.g. welfare policy, environmental policy, external relations), the examination of specific challenges to European Integration (enlargement, consolidation, constitutionalization, democratization), or the analysis of vertical and horizontal (transnational) processes of governance in the EU.

-The Center and the Jean Monnet Chair offer classes and modules on European Integration as well as on regional policy analysis as it relates to Europe in the following programs of study:
+The Center offers classes and modules on European Integration as well as on regional policy analysis as it relates to Europe in the following programs of study:

 Additionally, organization and implementation of the integrated German-French study program in cooperation with the Institut d’Études Politiques de Paris (Sciences Po) are in the Center’s responsibility.